-in a quiet lab environment with the room temperature conditioned at 72°F. We vary the power consumption of the servers by running CPU intensive loads at different levels.
-We record the server noise using a Samson Meteor studio microphone (with a sampling rate of 8k/sec) placed in front of the server inlet.
+4.1.2 Experimental Validation.
+We now run experiments on a set of four Dell PowerEdge 1U rack servers (a popular model used in data centers) to validate the relation between the server noise and power consumption.
+To minimize the disturbances from external sources, we put our servers in a quiet lab environment with the room temperature conditioned at $72^{\circ}$ F. We vary the power consumption of the server noise using a Samson Meteor studio microphone (with a sampling rate of 8k/sec) placed in front of the server inlet.
 We also monitor the servers' power consumption, fan speeds, inlet and exhaust air temperatures.
 Fig. 4 shows the picture of internal components of the server with a close-up picture of one cooling fan and the noise recording setup.

 The first thing to notice is that there is an array of cooling fans in the server spanning the entire width.
 This type of fan placement facilitates cold airflow through all the components in the server and is widely used in today's servers.
 By default, these fans are dynamically controlled by the server based on the temperature sensor readings from different internal components (e.g., CPU).
-In our servers, there are seven fans, which are regulated individually by Dell's built-in fan control algorithm based on the need of the fan's designated cooling zone inside the server to achieve an exhaust hot air temperature below a safety threshold [37].
+In our servers, there are seven fans, which are regulated individually by Dell's built-in fan control algorithm based on the need of the fan's designated cooling zone inside the server to achieve an exhaust hot air temperature below a safety threshold [36].